icon-project/multisig-wallet/README.md

 }
 ```

-After deploying wallet, wallet owners can deposit ICX and tokens to wallet (simply 'send icx' and 'transfer' token to the wallet) and manage it.
+After deploying the wallet, wallet owners can deposit ICX and tokens to this wallet as usual and manage it.

-If you want to use funds(e.g. send icx, token) or changing Internally set conditions(e.g. add owner, remove owner, change requirements), use ```submitTransaction``` method.
-For example, if you want to send 10 ICX to the specific address, call ```submitTransaction``` with below parameters.
+If you want to use funds (e.g. send ICX or token) or change the internally set conditions (e.g. add owner, remove owner, change requirements), use the `submitTransaction` method.
+For example, if you want to send 10 ICX to a specific address, call `submitTransaction` with below parameters.

 ```json
 {